getify/foi-lang/formalization-work/Foi-Specification.md

 //   3. delivers to block as `n`
 ```

-**NOTE:** Suspension of `~<<` when the buffer is empty but not closed is handled via a waiter slot on the buffer itself: a subscribed reader that attempts to pull with no value available is parked in the slot, and the next writer enqueue or close signal resumes it.
+**NOTE:** Suspension of `~<<` when the buffer is empty but not closed is handled through the buffer's per-instance `waiters` slot content (§6.1.5, §6.11.1): a subscribed reader that attempts to pull with no queued value available is parked as a callback in `waiters` via §6.1.5's read-modify-write idiom, and the next writer enqueue or close signal reads `waiters` back to resume the earliest parked reader.
 This is buffer-internal subscriber/waiter-list machinery, not effect-substrate suspension.
 A `PullStream` `~<<` loop that suspends awaiting a buffer arrival does not block the surrounding thread; asynchrony is surfaced through the completion `Promise` the `~<<` expression evaluates to.

 **Single subscribe per cycle.** Every `PullStream` in a composition chain is ultimately rooted at exactly one `PullStream.Buffer` (or, for `merge@`-derived streams, a finite set of buffers).
 Binding `~<<` to any reader rooted at a buffer transitions that buffer to an in-use state (`ready()` returns `false`).
 A subsequent `~<<` bound to any reader rooted at the same buffer -- the same reader or any sibling derived from the same source -- raises an immediate runtime error at the binding site, before the loop iterates.
 The buffer returns to a ready state when the writer signals close (§6.11.5), at which point recycling via `withBuffer@ < buf: ... >` vends a fresh reader for a new cycle.